 The Corporation is committed to conducting its business in compliance with the law and the highest ethical standards.
 Accordingly, the Corporation has adopted a written Code of Business Conduct and Ethics, as amended (the "Code") applicable to directors, officers and all employees of the Corporation.
 Directors, officers or employees who have concerns or questions about violations of laws, rules or regulations, or of the Code, are required to report them to the Corporation's legal counsel.
 Following the receipt of any complaints submitted hereunder, the Corporation's legal counsel will investigate each matter so reported and report to the Board which will take corrective disciplinary actions, if appropriate, up to and including termination of employment.
-The Corporation encourages all directors, officers, and employees to report promptly any suspected violation of the Code to the Corporation's legal counsel.
+The Corporation's legal counsel.
 The Corporation does not tolerate any retaliation for reports or complaints regarding suspected violations of the Code that were made in good faith.
 There has been no departure from the Code during the Corporation's most recently completed financial year.

 All directors, officers and employees have an obligation to act in the best interest of the Corporation.
-Any situation that presents an actual or potential conflict between a director, officer or employee's, personal interests and the interests of the Corporation are to be reported to the Corporation's legal counsel.
+Any situation that presents an actual or potential conflict between a director, officer or employee's, personalinterests and the interests of the Corporation are to be reported to the Corporation's legal counsel.